In this article

 And they will not recommend your brand or products to others.

 After all, there are over seven million online retailers in the world.
 Surely at least one of them sells the same products that you do.
 And if they provide better customer support to their current customers and they share a positive online review—you can expect your potential customers to go to them instead of you.

 If your customer service is good enough, your customers will be more than happy to talk about it.

 3. Give easy and seamless purchase experiences

 One of the easiest ways to convert a potential customer into a satisfied customer is to make the purchasing process as easy as possible.

 Seriously… think about the last time you were stuck in traffic.
 All you had to do was get from point A to point B. And when the traffic was so unbearably bad that it turned your mood sour, it didn't affect your feelings about point B.

 But you likely won't take that route again (or at least not at that time).

-And your store is like that route.
-So don’t provide any roadblocks along the way.
+Your store is like that route.
+Don't provide any roadblocks along the way.